annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/Instruction Files/README-UNDERSTAND-STRUCTURE.txt

-Read this file to understand merging of backend and front end:
+Read this file to understand the structure of the project:

 Packages to be installed:
 -Install Flask: